Frequently Asked Questions

 Florida Estimates of Population and Florida Population Studies: Number of Households and Average Household Size in Florida , and the BEBR population projections published in Florida Population Studies: Projections of Florida Population by County , Florida Population Studies: Population Projections by Age, Sex, Race, and Hispanic Origin for Florida and Its Counties and Detailed Population Projections by Age, Sex, Race, and Hispanic Origin for Florida and Its Counties are available for download free of charge.
 Customized population projections for other geographic areas such as cities or zip codes can also be provided; please contact us for pricing information.
 See the Population Services page for more details.

 We do surveys to collect data for the University of Florida and other organizations.
-Some surveys are administered over the phone while others are conducted by mail, online, or face to face.
+Some surveys are administered over the phone while others are conducted by mail or online.

 You were randomly selected.
 Depending on the type of survey, your phone number was randomly generated by a computer or randomly selected from a list.